samueloladosu37/samueloladosu37/README.md

 I love modeling and simulation.

-I am passionate about microelectronic devices, designing, validating high-frequency circuits, and microwave systems.
+I am passionate about microelectronic devices, designing, validating RF/mmW circuits, and microwave passive and active devices.
 Here, you will find my modeling, simulations, and experiments.

 ## 🔧 Technical Skills